josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 (Not to put too fine a point on it, but: those things are otherwise known as privileges.)

 AI optimism requires you to believe that, whoever will be impacted by the sprawling data centers, the massive electricity demands, the water consumption, and the other environmental hazards of the AI boom<footnote>I realize it's difficult to pin down the environmental impact and energy costs of AI, and that there's a wide range of estimates out there.
 Even if the impact is ultimately comparatively small, however—and I very much doubt that, given the frustrating opacity from AI companies, but even if that's the case—we're still currently at a worrying scale, well above what we would be without AI, at a time when our planet is already being pushed well beyond what we can afford.
 Besides: I saw two different news stories just yesterday, about two different data centers in two different parts of the US, potentially causing rare cancers and miscarriages in the inhabitants of nearby cities.
 So regardless of wider environmental impacts, we likely have other harms to reckon with.</footnote>, it won't be you.
 Whatever disaster might happen, your neighborhood will be safe from it.
 Probably far away from it.

+I think that's why so many of us are so pessimistic about AI; we can all see very clearly the many ways it represents a threat to us.

 ---